Lifepartner Profile * Characteristics and Qualities

 8th-from-8th-from-8th-from-7th from Chandra-10 = bhava-1

-In the event of a fourth marriage, the partnership may be surprisingly compatible due to the roulette wheel having spun to the comfortable 1st-from-Chandra.
+In the event of a fourth public marriage, the partnership may be surprisingly compatible due to the roulette wheel having spun to the habitual, soothing, familiar, comfortable 4th-from-Chandra

-The 4th lifepartner may be remarkably similar to the native in status-attribute personality and thrives in a similar social-cultural-physical environment.
-Examine the lagnesha for more information.
+The 4th lifepartner may be remarkably similar to the native in status-attribute-package personality Likey also, the mate thrives in a similar social-cultural-physical environment.

-For Chandra-10, the fourth marriage may be highly supportive and compatible because marriage-4 matches the radical lagna kalpasthana-1.
+In addition, the fourth marriage may be highly supportive and compatible because for Chandra-10, marriage-4 matches the radical lagna kalpasthana-1.